 When we discover results on websites that are not completely legal, we proceed to set up a filter and conduct a more rigorous check, in this case performed personally by our analysts.
 In this manner, we are educating the system so that over the long term it can learn to differentiate where it should or should not capture information.

 Lastly, it is important to bear in mind the copyright regulation approved by the European Parliament in February, in which a legislative framework is created between major content platforms (such as Google or social networks) and copyright owners to facilitate the removal of those contents that do not represent legitimate use.
 In addition, it was determined that social media platforms will be obliged to share profits whenever an author legitimately claims any content as their own, involving functionality currently under development by Smart Publishing Protection.

 Greater awareness of piracy affecting academic materials is critically important

 It is obvious that the edition and production of educational books and audiobooks, in any format, represents a significant investment, not only of economic resources, but also of creative effort.
 From the very moment of creation onward, it is therefore necessary to consider and deploy mechanisms for copyright protection.

 In this regard, academic and textbook publishing is not only affected by the forms of piracy described above.
 At times, through lack of familiarity with the law, or intentional fraud, many uses greatly exceed the limits of legitimate use for citations and reviews for educational purposes, with the result that such academic works are “shared” massively without oversight.
 In light of this, it becomes everyone’s job to promote the idea in society that educational books, like works of fiction, are also subject to copyright.

-Do you want to know if your publications are being pirated online?
+Do you want to know if your editorial content is being pirated online?